 Here’s where things get a bit harder.
 How can the input be changed?
 In my case, I want to switch between computer, Chromecast and Bluetooth inputs.
 Because there’s no state feedback from the amplifier, we need to keep state in Home Assistant.
 My amplifier has a single button to cycle through the states.
 Here’s how I tackled this problem.

-input_select entities in Home Assistant.
+I have two input_select entities in Home Assistant.
 They’re basically dropdown menus with a list of options.
 One is the full list of five inputs of the amplifier and will reflect the current input of the amplifier.
 The second is the target list - a subset of the options from the full list containing only the three desired input options.

 Add the power switch, target input and correction script to the UI and it’ll look a bit like this:

 But nothing happens when the input is changed.
 Now it’s time to automate the link between the input selector and the next input script.